Apple Watch alternatives: the best options beyond Apple’s ecosystem

 Can Apple Watch alternatives replace medical-grade health devices?

 No, they can’t.
-The Hume Band and the other Apple Watch alternatives on my list offer state-of-the-art sensors.
+Hume Band 2.0 and the other Apple Watch alternatives on my list offer state-of-the-art sensors.
 However, these sensors still can’t match the accuracy of medical-grade health devices.